 - Inform the vendor at the beginning of the purchase that the purchase is tax exempt.
 If sales tax is inadvertently charged to the card, it is the cardholder’s responsibility to contact the vendor to request that the tax be removed.

 - Verify available account funds prior to submission of reconciliation form and receipts.
-If necessary, complete a “Budget Trans-fer Form” to cover any account overdrafts.
-It is the cardholder’s responsibility to assure that sufficient funds are available prior to purchase.
+IF necessary, complete a "Budget Transfer Form" to cover any account overdrafts.
+It is the cardholder's responsibility to assure that sufficient funds are available prior to purchase.

 The following restrictions apply when using the procurement card:

-- Gift cards or certificates
+- No gift cards or certificates may be purchased

 - Personal expenditures